MILA-Wien/mila-server/README.md

 - Backups are run with `--clean` so that they can be applied to an existing database.

 ## Local setup with Keycloak

+The dev setup runs without keycloak.
+To test keycloak integration:

 - In `collectivo/.env`, set `NUXT_PUBLIC_USE_KEYCLOAK = "true"`
 - In `.env`, set `COMPOSE_PROFILES = "production"`